AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Configure_integration_templates/Azure_integration_templates.md

 Integration templates define the format in which the data is exchanged between devices and Azure.
 The data can be either a property or a telemetry.
 Property describes the actual value — e.g., at 1:00 PM a thermometer shows 5 C, and only this value is sent.
 Telemetry is used to observe changes in values — e.g., it was 5 C at 1:00 PM, and one hour later it’s 6 C. In other words, you need to decide whether you want to send and receive historical data or not.

+If you select the Property option, then Coiote DM reports data to Azure using Device Twins.
+For the Telemetry data it uses Azure IoT Hub Device-to-cloud mechanism.
+Read more about these key concepts in the [LwM2M mappings](https://iotdevzone.avsystem.com/docs/Azure_IoT_Integration_Guide/Concepts/LwM2M_mappings/) section.

 Follow the instruction below to learn how to create integration templates and then assign them to [device groups](https://lwm2m-test.avsystem.io/doc/user/User_Guide/Device_management/Managing_device_groups_toctree.html).
-You can edit or remove the group assignment at any time.
+You can edit or remove a group assignment at any time.

 ## Prerequisites
 1. An active Azure IoT Central, IoT Hub, or DPS with hub owner access permissions.